VHSgunzo/runimage/README.md

     Allows you to create additional separate layers to modify the container filesystem without changing the original container filesystem.
 Works by unionfs-fuse and Bubblewrap overlay in packed and unpacked.
 Also, in packed form, it allows you to mount the container in Read-Write mode.

-    It also allows you to attach to the same OverlayFS when you specify its ID:
+    It also allows you to attach to the same OverlayFS when you specify it's ID.
+        If OverlayFS with such ID does not exist, it will be created:
     ┌─[user@host]─[~]
     └──╼ $ RIM_OVERFS_ID=1337 runimage {args}
-        If OverlayFS with such ID does not exist, it will be created.

     To save OverlayFS after closing the container, use RIM_KEEP_OVERFS:
     ┌─[user@host]─[~]
     └──╼ $ RIM_KEEP_OVERFS=1 runimage {args}

     To run a one-time OverlayFS, use RIM_OVERFS_MODE:
     ┌─[user@host]─[~]
     └──╼ $ RIM_OVERFS_MODE=1 runimage {args}

-    You can also disable the Bubblewrap overlay using RIM_NO_BWRAP_OVERLAY=1, in this case the Read-Write speed will decrease.
+    You can also disable the Bubblewrap overlay using RIM_NO_BWRAP_OVERLAY=1, but in this case the Read-Write speed will decrease.

     For show the list of RunImage OverlayFS use rim-ofsls:
     ┌─[user@host]─[~]
     └──╼ $ runimage rim-ofsls

     For remove OverlayFS use rim-ofsrm:
     ┌─[user@host]─[~]
     └──╼ $ runimage rim-ofsrm [ID ID...|all]